Wind parameters

 Updated: 02/18/2025

-This page describes the wind parameters for physics calculations in the Cubism AE Plugin.
+This page describes the wind parameters for physics operations in the Cubism AE Plugin.

-Wind parameters are a feature introduced in Cubism 5 AE Plugin R5 beta1.
+The wind parameters are features introduced in Cubism 5 AE Plugin R5 beta1.

-Wind and other elements can be expressed by providing the [Wind] parameters to the model’s physics calculations.
+Wind and other elements can be expressed by providing the [Wind] parameter to the model’s physics operations.

 Enable wind parameters

-Open the [Live2D Cubism Renderer] effect on the model layer where the animation was set, expand [Physics] -> [Wind] menu, and turn on “Realtime.”
+Open the [Live2D Cubism Renderer] effect on the model layer where the animation was set, expand [Physics] > the [Wind] menu, and turn on “Realtime.”

-If [Enable] is checked, the [Wind] parameters are enabled and reflected in the physics calculations.
+If [Enable] is checked, the [Wind] parameters are enabled and the wind parameters are reflected in the physics calculations.

 TIPS

-[Execute] needs to be performed to bake the result of the wind parameters and reflect it in the keyframe.
+[Execute] needs to be clicked to bake the result of the wind parameters and reflect it in the keyframe.

 Wind parameter settings